 Course Code: CHE1001 Course Title: Environmental Studies L-T- P-C 2 0 0 0

 Type of Course: School Core- Theory and Lab

 Version No. 2.0

+Course Pre- NIL

-Course Pre- requisite s NIL Anti- requisites NIL Course Description This course emphasizes the need to conserve biodiversity and adopt a more sustainable lifestyle by utilizing resources in a responsible way.
+requisite s Anti- NIL requisites Course Description This course emphasizes the need to conserve biodiversity and adopt a more sustainable lifestyle by utilizing resources in a responsible way.
 Topics covered include basic principles of ecosystem functions; biodiversity and its conservation; human population growth; water resources, pollution; climate change; energy resources, and sustainability; Sustaining human societies, policies, and education.
 This course is designed to cater to Environment and Sustainability Course Objective The objective of the course is to familiarize the learners with the concepts of "Environmental Science" and attain SKILL DEVELOPMENT through EXPERIENTIAL LEARNING techniques.
-Course On successful completion of this course the students shall be able to: 1) Appreciate the historical context of human interactions with the environment and the need for eco-balance.
-2) Describe basic knowledge about global climate change with particular reference to the Indian context.
-3) Understand biodiversity and its conservation 4) Develop an understanding on types of pollution and ways to protect the environment 5) Learn about various strategies on Global environmental management systems Content: Numero and the Environment Assignment Data 04 Module 1 Humans and the Environment Assignment Collection Class

-Topics: The man-environment interaction: Mastery of fire; Origin of agriculture; Emergence of city-states; Great ancient civilizations and the environment.

-Self-learning topics: Humans as hunter-gatherers; Industrial revolution and its impact on the environment; Environmental Ethics and emergence of environmentalism.

-Module 2 Natural Resources and Sustainable Development Assignment 03 Classes
+Course Outcomes On successful completion of this of to: course the st tudents sha all be able Appreciate the historical context of human interactions with the environment and the need for eco-balance.
+Describe basic knowledge about global climate change with particular reference to the Indian context.
+Understand biodiversity and its conservation Develop an understanding on types of pollution and ways to protect the environment Learn about various strategies on Global environmental management systems Course Content: Module 1 Humans and the Environment Assignment Data Collection 01 class man-environment in teraction: Ma agriculture; Emergence of city-states; Great ancient civilizations and the environment.
+Self-learning topics: Humans as hunter-gatherers; Industrial revolution and its impact on the environment; Environmental Ethics and emergence of environment alism.
+Module 2 Natural Resources and Sustainable Development Assignment 03 Classes ·

 Overview of natural resources: Definition of resource; Classification of natural resources- biotic and abiotic, renewable and non-renewable.
-Water resources: Types of water resources- fresh water and marine resources:
+Water resources: Types of water resources- fresh water and marine resources;